-This takes place weekly.
+Prayer and Liturgy takes place daily across the school.
+Some of these are led by pupils.
 The format is similar across all Key Stages.
 However, as children move through the school their involvement in the planning and delivery of these sessions becomes greater.
 In Reception and Year 1 the sessions are very much teacher led, in Year 2 they are teacher led but children offer their own prayers and will be given the opportunity to volunteer to read the Gospel and more formal prayers.
 By Key Stage 2, children will progress until they can lead these gatherings.